bzmp125/messaging-service/README.md

 ```

-Then you'd have to set the credentials of the APIS as environment variables explained in the[documentation site]().
+Then you'd have to set the credentials of the APIS as environment variables explained in the [documentation site]().
 This allows the service to be configurable even on-the-fly or for different deployment enviroments.

 The service can be deployed on any server and can be reached via a simple HTTP REST API built with ExpressJS.
 For more documentation on the actual endpoints, go to the [documentation site]().